refactoriel/Valetudo/docs/_pages/installation/dreame.md

 Finally, run `fastboot reboot`.
 If it boots up normally, you have successfully rooted your robot.
+For the following steps you don't need the PCB anymore.

 ### Phase 3: Install Valetudo